Shashi Tharoor

-Shashi Tharoor (/ml/; born 9 March 1956) is an Indian politician, public intellectual, former diplomat and bureaucrat.
+Shashi Tharoor (/ml/; born 9 March 1956) is an Indian politician, civil servant, author, public intellectual, diplomat, and bureaucrat.
 A member of the Indian National Congress, he has represented Thiruvananthapuram, Kerala, in the Lok Sabha since 2009.
-He was formerly an Under-Secretary-General of the United Nations and ran for for the office of Secretary-General in 2006, coming second.
+He was formerly an Under-Secretary-General of the United Nations and ran for the office of Secretary-General in 2006, coming second.